BakersDozenBagels/container-ship/README.md

 AP_URL_BASE=archipelago.gg          # The URL you would connect to with the Archipelago Client.

 # Connection Override:
+AP_NO_MANAGE_MOD= # Set this to any string to disable automatic mod management.
+                  # When active, the mod is not automatically managed, and must be put into the volume manually.
 AP_URL=           # The full connection string, e.g. "wss://Player1:Password@archipelago.gg:12345".
                   # Ignored if AP_ROOM is in use.
-        # When active, the mod is not automatically managed, and must be put into the volume manually.
+                  # Implies AP_NO_MANAGE_MOD=true.
 ```